Skullcutter/Guess-the-number/README.md

 - If you guess correctly, you can click **Play Again** to restart the game.

-# Contributing
+# 🤝 Contributing
 Contributions are welcome!
-If you'd like to improve this project, feel free to fork the repository and submit a pull request.
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the project

+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)

+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)

+4. Push to the branch (`git push origin feature/AmazingFeature`)

+5. Open a Pull Request